awslabs/aws-well-architected-labs/content/Well-ArchitectedTool/100_Labs/100_Custom_Lenses_on_WATool/2_ddb_config_questions.md

 ### Questions in Custom Pillars:

 After our pillars have been defined, we start to work on related key items and best practices we want to focus in each pillar.
-We aggregate different options for a best practices, and design the logic behind the question, to identify if not selecting that option would result in a potential high risk or medium risk issue.
+For each best practice, we can define the logic associated with each question and associate a particular answer with the creation of either a high or medium risk.

-We go to the first custom pillar - *Operating Readiness*.
+Lets go to the first custom pillar – Operational Readiness.*

-From operation aspect, we should spend time collecting feedback from key stakeholders who hold an operational role in the organization, like cloud operators, DevOps engineers, managers and tech leads.
-If these domain sponsors indicated a valid backup for DynamoDB table is extremely important, we should start from this as a check point.
-From operational excellence perspective, we will deep dive into the flow related to this table backup.
+We can start by collecting feedback from key stakeholders who hold an operational role in the organization, like cloud operators, DevOps engineers, managers and tech leads.
+If these domain sponsors indicated that a valid backup for their DynamoDB table is extremely important, we should start from this as a check point.
+From operational excellence perspective, we will deep dive into the process flow related to this table backup asking questions such as:
 - Do we have backup?
 - Do we have standard process of backup?
 - Do we have a validation process of each backup?
 - Do we ever test it, or recover from a backup?

-Then we aggregate all the related questions and information into a bigger question:
+Then we aggregate all the related questions and information into a bigger question which in this case would be ‘How Do you backup your DynamoDB tables?’

 #### How do you backup your DynamoDB tables?

-Follow the JSON syntex, we assigned an unique id to this question, and put the question sentense into **Title** of **"question"** in JSON structure.
+Using JSON syntax, we assigned an unique id to this question and put the question into the **Title** field of our **"question"** in JSON structure.

 ```
 ...